OpenSignLabs/OpenSign/README.md

 ### Usage

-For comprehensive guidelines on how to use OpenSign, please consult our [User Manual](USAGE.md).
+For comprehensive guidelines on how to use OpenSign™, please consult our [User Manual](USAGE.md).

 ---